S2E/s2e-old/docs/TestingMinimalProgram.rst

    guest$ su -c halt # shut down qemu

-   $ $S2EDIR/build/qemu-release/i386-softmmu/qemu-system-i386 your_image.raw.s2e
+   $ $S2EDIR/build/qemu-release/i386-softmmu/qemu-system-i386 -net none your_image.raw.s2e
    > Wait until Linux is loaded, login into the system.
 Then press
    > Ctrl + Alt + 2 and type 'savevm 1' then 'quit'.
    > Notice that we use i386-softmmu, which is the build with S2E **disabled**.

-   $ $S2EDIR/build/qemu-release/i386-s2e-softmmu/qemu-system-i386 your_image.raw.s2e -loadvm 1 \
+   $ $S2EDIR/build/qemu-release/i386-s2e-softmmu/qemu-system-i386 -net none your_image.raw.s2e -loadvm 1 \
                               -s2e-config-file config.lua -s2e-verbose
    > Wait until the snapshot is resumed, then type in the guest guest$ ./tutorial1